Meet Our Team

 Ewuraba Dadzie

-Meet Ewuraba, our Events Planner.
+Meet Ewuraba Dadzie, our Events Planner.

 Ewuraba is a Paralegal and a Law student at the University of Law, currently on her journey to become a Solicitor.
 Ewuraba is in the process of completing her LLM Legal Practice (SQE 1&2), and has through her studies and work experience, cultivated strong legal foundational skills.